act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Inapplicable Example 2

-The rule only applies only to `table` & not layout table.
+The rule only applies to `table` & not layout table.

 ```html
 <div role="table">